zillur-rgb/zillur-rgb/README.md

 ## Hello!
 This is Zillur. :star2::star2::star2::star2::star2:
-##### Typesafe web programmer! :boom:
+##### Typesafe web programmer!!!

 My name is MD Zillur Rahman and I am an ambitious Web Engineer based on Germany.

-Grasp for limitless learning brought me to web programming.
+Grasps for limitless learning brought me to web programming.
 Because I love exploring new things and in web development there is no end of learning.
 Currently, I am learning NestJS and also have a thirst for learning GraphQL.

 Beside coding, I usually love to read the documentation of different things.
 I also like to listen to audio stories in my free time.
 Another thing I love to do is biking.
 I love to explore the city with my bike.